incognia/Juno/README.md

 ### The Notes

-I manually obtained Serena's Jupyter Notebooks from her project's official website (https://learnpythonwithjupyter.com/).
-While it's possible to automate the download process in the future using tools like curl or wget, I chose not to invest time in automation due to the relatively small number of files (currently 21).
+I manually obtained Serena's Jupyter Notebooks from her [project's official website](https://learnpythonwithjupyter.com/).
+While it's possible to automate the download process in the future using tools like `curl` or `wget`, I chose not to invest time in automation due to the relatively small number of files (currently 21).
 These files were downloaded and organized within the app/notes/ directory of this repository, structured as follows:

 ```bash
 notes/